An Organization Committed to Applied Research

 Reﬁned Imaging is developing intellectual property, patents, and trade secrets.
-Refined Imaging has the exclusive license agreement with LSU for the following patents and technology disclosures.
+Refined Imaging has the exclusive license agreement with LSU for the following patents and provisional patents.

 US patent 10,117,629 “Process for More Effective Performance of X-Ray Grating Interferometry at High Energy” with co-inventors Les Butler, Kyungmin Ham, and Warren Johnson, November 6, 2018.
 RI has an exclusive license agreement for the use of this patent from LSU.

 US patent 10,872,708 “Phase Contrast X-ray Interferometry”, with co-inventors J. Dey, N. Bhusal, L. Butler, K. Ham, J. Dowling, V. Singh, December 22, 2020.

 Provisional Patent – “Counterfeit Detection and Provenance with Grating Interferometry, Blockchain, and Smart Contracts”, with co-inventors Leslie G. Butler, Michele L. Maasberg, Ian Taylor, Charles C. Hartman, November 2021

 Marathe, S., Assoufid, L., Xiao, X., Ham, K., Johnson, W.W. and Butler, L.G., 2014.
 Improved algorithm for processing grating-based phase contrast interferometry image sets.
 Review of Scientific Instruments, 85(1), p.013704.